szajakubiak/titanic_kaggle_challenge/README.md

 ## Dependencies

-Besides Python 3 some additional libraries need to be installed.
+Besides Python 3 some additional libraries needs to be installed.
 They are listed in the **dependencies.txt** file.
 To install dependencies run the following command:

     pip install -r dependencies.txt